hanieh-hassanzadeh/Evaluating-precision-of-a-prediction-model/README.md

-# Evaluating accuracy of a prediction model
+# Evaluating accuracy of a predictive model

 Assume that we have a model to predict the stock price.
 This model outputs various stocks price every hour, in the form of